- Services for Business

 - Conveyancing login

-UK and international law prevents a parent from removing a child from England and Wales without the permission of all persons with parental responsibility for that child.
+UK and most international law prevents a parent from removing a child from England or Wales without the permission of all persons with parental responsibility for that child.

-One of the hardest set of circumstances for parents and the Court is where one parent seeks to move some distance from the other, and the move will disrupt the relationship and/or time that the children spend with the other parent.
+A difficult issue is presented when one parent seeks to move some distance from the other, causing potential disruption to the family relationship or the time that the child can spend with a parent.

 The need for internal relocation can arise in many circumstances.
-However, the most common situations are as follows: -
+The most common situations can include those where:

 Typically, the applicant is the parent with whom the child lives.
 The situation where the child lives with both parents at two homes is dealt with below.

-In reality, the request of a primary carer to relocate is unlikely to be refused unless there are compelling reasons to do so.
-A parent’s right to live where they want carries some considerable weight and the Court is unlikely to refuse the request unless there are strong welfare grounds to do so and/or the plans are unreasonable, unrealistic or ill thought through.
+In reality, the primary carer’s request to relocate a child is unlikely to be refused unless there are compelling reasons to do so.
+These may be for welfare reasons or if the plans are unreasonable, unrealistic or poorly planned.
 It is also possible to argue exceptional circumstances if the move is a means of frustrating the relationship between the children and the non-resident parent.